 Another benefit to smoking it is if you are juggling a lot of different cooked foods at once, smoking the turkey vacates the oven for you to cook other meats or vegetables in.

-Because smoking involve exposing meat to heat over a long period of time, it can be easy to get it wrong and allow the meat to dry out.
+Because smoking involves exposing meat to heat over a long period of time, it can be easy to get it wrong and allow the meat to dry out.
 Whether that’s by cooking it at too low a temperature, or going the other way and searing it too high.

 In my guide today I’m going to walk you through exactly how to smoke it in an offset smoker, and how to prevent it going dry.